opnfv/opnfvdocs/docs/userguide/userguide.introduction.rst

 detailed descriptions about the delivered features.
 Including use cases, implementation and configuration specifics on a per OPNFV project basis.

-The following are User Guides and assume that the reader has already some information about a given projects specifics and deliverables.
+The following are Configuration Guides and User Guides and assume that the reader has already some information about a given projects specifics and deliverables.
 These guides are intended to be used following the installation of a given OPNFV installer to allow a user to deploy and implement feature delivered by OPNFV.